zenny/Remote-Syslog-Version-2-Basic/README.txt

     - ./rsinstaller
     - Choose option 1 to install the core
     - Choose option 10 to install the free GUI
+    - Choose option 12 to install the premium GUI (License required)

 8. More information: https://www.remotesyslog.com/